-Figure 11 shows how the tester component objects, designed as in Figure 10, are embedded into the AlarmMonitor object which is compounded as a hook class object into the InPoint object.
+As shown in Figure 12, the tester component objects, designed as in Figure 11, are embedded into the AlarmMonitor object which is compounded as a hook class object into the InPoint object.
+Figure 13 shows a possible object structure for the BIT-embedded alarm monitoring system.
 Upon testing, not only establishing test conditions but also monitoring test results are done transparently without intervening in the alarm monitoring function of the system.

-5.3 A Test Scenario
+4.3 A Test Scenario

 In order to check if the tester components work properly in testing the BIT-embedded alarm monitoring system, we planted some errors in the system that may not be easily detected but cause abnormal state changes, and performed testing with test patterns as explained in the previous section.
-Two cases of testing have been done: with and without embedding BITs.
+Two cases of testing have been done : with and without embedding BITs.
 In the case of tests with BITs, abnormal state changes caused by errors were recorded by the test logger without omission, although not all the known errors were detected.
 Meanwhile, in the case of tests without BITs, only a subset of the errors that could be detected by the BITs, such as giving a false alarm by misjudging a normal state to be abnormal, were detected by the alarm logger.